elatov/elatov.github.io/_posts/2012-08-20-seeing-high-kavg-with-microsoft-cluster-services-mscs-rdms.md

 > 4. Select Manage Paths to display the device properties of the Mapped RAW LUN and the device identifier (that is, the naa ID).
 > 5. Take note of the naa ID, which is a globally unique identifier for your shared device.
 > 6. Use the esxcli command to mark the device as perennially reserved:
->     1.  esxcli storage core device setconfig -d naa.id &#8211;perennially-reserved=true
+>     1.  esxcli storage core device setconfig -d naa.id -perennially-reserved=true
 > 7. To verify that the device is perennially reserved, run this command:
 >     1.  esxcli storage core device list -d naa.id
 >     2. In the output of the esxcli command, search for the entry Is Perennially Reserved: true.
 This shows that the device is marked as perennially reserved.